NorSC/supervisor-search/_supervisors/becky-strachan.md

 technologies_languages:
   - User Stories
 additional_details: >-
-  Additional Themes: Computer Science Education,  Online Learning, Digital Literacy
+  **Additional Themes**: Computer Science Education, Digital Fluency, STEM education, User Experience

-  Other key words: Game based learning, Active online learning, Social computing, Action Research
+  **Other key words**: Game based learning, Active learning, Student centred learning, Participatory research, Action research, Social inclusion, Pedagogy

-  My main research interests are in using technology to enhance education - this is across the whole education system from early years to college/university to lifelong learning.
-I am also interested in exploring how we can enhance and innovate the education and the student experience for computer science and digital technology students.
-Finally I have worked on projects that have explored how to provide a more inclusive educational environment and how we can ensure that everyone irrespective of their background or experiences is digitally fluent, both here in the UK and globally.
+  My main research interests are in using technology to enhance education and open up opportunities for people irrespective of their backgrounds, environment and culture.
+This is across a person’s lifetime from early years to college/university to lifelong learning.
+I am also interested in exploring how we can further enhance the education and student experience particularly in the computer science and wider STEM disciplines.
+I am also interested in the end user experience of technology more widely and also in how to embed sustainability into technology practices.

+  I particularly like using action and participatory research methods.

+  H﻿ere are some of my current ideas for Undergraduate Final Year Projects:

+  1﻿. ***Development of a Gamified Online Resource to Educate Students about Good Academic Practice and how to Avoid Academic Misconduct.***

+  H﻿igher education is witnessing an increase in the cases of academic misconduct including contract cheating and plagiarism.
+This project would look at developing a set of online resources to educate students about how to use good academic practice and avoid academic misconduct.
+It would ideally use a gamified approach to provide a more playful learning environment and focus on students in the computer science disciplines.

+  ***R﻿elated Reading***

+  E﻿uropean Network for Academic Integrity.
+This has a wealth of resources including a self-evaluation tool for students.
+See <https://www.academicintegrity.eu/wp/> and [https://www.academicintegrity.eu/survey](https://www.academicintegrity.eu/survey/)

+  Saleem, A.N., Noori, N.M. and Ozdamli, F., 2021.
+Gamification applications in E-learning: A literature review. *Technology, Knowledge and Learning*, pp.1-21.

+  International Center for Academic Integrity \[ICAI].
+(2021).
+The Fundamental Values of Academic Integrity.
+(3rd ed.). <https://academicintegrity.org/images/pdfs/20019_ICAI-Fundamental-Values_R12.pdf>

+  2﻿. ***Inclusive Educational Resources and Practice: A Good Practice Guide***

+  There is still a gender imbalance in computer science and computer science education in the UK.
+This is mirrored elsewhere too.
+This project would develop an online guide for good practice around inclusive educational resources , focusing on the computer science disciplines.

+  ***Related Reading:***

+  Mooney, C. and Becker, B.A., 2020, September.
+Sense of Belonging: The intersectionality of self-identified minority status and gender in undergraduate computer science students.
+In United Kingdom & Ireland Computing Education Research conference. (pp. 24-30).

+  González-González, C.S., García-Holgado, A. and García-Peñalvo, F.J., 2020, April.
+Strategies to introduce gender perspective in Engineering studies: a proposal based on self-diagnosis.
+In 2020 IEEE Global Engineering Education Conference (EDUCON) (pp. 1884-1890).
+IEEE.

+  Sathy, V. and Hogan, K.A., 2019.
+How to make your teaching more inclusive.
+The Chronicle of Higher Education, 7.

+  T﻿hese are just a couple of ideas but I would be happy to discuss other ideas that you may have related to my areas of interest.
 additional_details_msc: >-
   **Additional Themes**: Computer Science Education, Digital Fluency, STEM education, User Experience